bcharlier/HMMA238/Courses/Intro-Python/tp.md

 print(stop)
 ```

 **Remark:** especially for french word (containing é, è, à, ç, etc.), you should check which character encoding system is used.
-See: unicode, utf8, etc. at <http://sametmax.com/lencoding-en-python-une-bonne-fois-pour-toute/>
+See: unicode, utf8, etc. at <http://sametmax.com/lencoding-en-python-une-bonne-fois-pour-toute/> (fr).

 It is possible to omit `start` or `stop`: in this case the default values are 0 or the length of the string respectively.